Purchasing Services: Service Purchase Contracts

 WHERE: Location where the service is to take place.
 Any Department(s) needing the service need to be clearly stated.
 If the service is for equipment, give a complete description (manufacturer, model, serial number, etc.), and the location of the equipment.

-WHY: Why is this service needed?
-If the service is over $10,000.00, the services must be bid unless a Sole Source request is approved in advance.
+WHY: Why is this service needed? ?
+If the service is over the competitive bid threshold, the services must be bid unless a Sole Source request is approved in advance by Legal.
+If under the threshold, 3 written quotes are strongly recommended.

 Attachments and Terms & Conditions: Requesting departments should forward to the Purchasing Department any vendor issued quotations, attachments, or listings of vendor issued terms and conditions.
 These items will be incorporated into any SPC and/or made an attachment to the SPC when deemed appropriate by the Contracting Officer.